2016 United States presidential election in Florida: Analysis

 Despite losing the state, Clinton's 63.22% vote share in majority-Hispanic Miami-Dade County remains the highest of any Democratic nominee since 1964.
 Clinton still lost the state despite outperforming Obama in Miami-Dade.
-The state's most populous county, Miami-Dade swung rightward over Trump's three elections, and by 2024 Trump outright won a majority of the vote in the county.
+The state's most populous county, Miami-Dade swung rightward over Trump's three elections, and by 2024 Trump won an outright majority of the vote in the county.

 Clinton's gains in Miami-Dade were insufficient to win Florida, as Trump gained in most of the rest of the state.
 The state swung about 2% rightward from 2012, with Clinton’s gains among Hispanics and college-educated whites not enough to overcome Trump’s gains among non-college whites.
 Winning Florida alone would not have been sufficient for Clinton to win the Electoral College, but it would have been had Clinton also won at least one Rust Belt state (Pennsylvania, Michigan, and Wisconsin).

 Trump flipped Jefferson, Pinellas, St. Lucie, and Monroe counties.
 Except for Pinellas, Trump never lost any of these counties in any of his three runs.
 Clinton gained in the state's most educated counties (see the map), including Leon, Alachua (home to the University of Florida), St. Johns County, and Seminole County.

 Clinton did not perform well enough in the state's most populous counties, particularly Broward and Palm Beach.
 Broward stayed static, with Clinton maintaining Obama’s 35% margin.
 Palm Beach outright swung rightward in 2016, and by 2024 Trump lost Palm Beach by less than 1%.

-Florida’s realignment

-Florida may have already been shifting rightward as early as 2016.
-Democrats have not won a single federal statewide election in Florida since 2012.
-In the concurrent 2016 U.S. Senate election in Florida, incumbent Republican Marco Rubio won by over 7%.
-Texas, another highly populous Southern state with a large Hispanic population, did swing leftward in 2016 unlike Florida.

-The only statewide race Democrats have won since 2012 was the 2018 Florida Commissioner of Agriculture election, while losing the 2018 U.S. Senate election in Florida by 0.12%.
-In 2020, Democrat Joe Biden lost the state by 3.4%, even as he won 51% of the national popular vote.
-Trump became the first Republican to win Florida despite losing the presidential election since 1992.